sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-4K/Nano-4K.md

 ## Introduction

 Lichee Tang Nano 4K is a core board designed based on [Gowin](https://www.gowinsemi.com/en/) GW1NSR-LV4C FPGA chip.
 The board is equipped with camera interface and HDMI interface.
 There is also an onboard USG-JTAG debugger, which make it convinent for users to use.
-Its Cortex-M3 hardcore can help users studying mcu.
+Its Cortex-M3 hardcore can help users study mcu.

 ![Tang Nano 4K](./assets/4k-1.jpg)
 ![Tang Nano 4K](./assets/4k-2.jpg)